 And third, Coney Island!

-We all enjoyed Coney Island but my dad also enjoyed going to watch the Cincinnati Reds play ball.
-So he would also would take my older brothers to the baseball game, while my mom, me, and my little brother Dougie would go shopping or just hang out at the hotel.
-The highlight of our trip was always Coney Island though!
-It didn’t really bother me one bit that I didn’t get to go to the baseball game.
-But I do remember being upset when I first heard that Coney Island was closing in 1970, but it didn’t last for long.
-Kings Island opened two years later in 1972 and it was twice as large and twice the fun.
-Although by that time I had already graduated from high school and our family vacations became fewer and fewer as time went on.
+Coney Island was a wonderful but very old amusement park in Cincinnati.
+We all enjoyed Coney Island but my dad especially liked going to watch the Cincinnati Reds play ball.
+So while he took my older brothers with him to the baseball game, my mom, me, and my little brother, Dougie, would go shopping or just hang out at the hotel.
+Regardless, whatever else we did, the highlight of our trip was always Coney Island!
+It didn’t really bother me one bit that I didn’t get to go to the baseball games.
+Now, I do remember being upset when I first heard about Coney Island closing in 1970.
+I wasn’t upset for long as I soon learned that Kings Island was scheduled to open in 1972, and that it would be twice as large as Coney Island.
+Although, by the time it opened, I had already graduated from high school and our family vacations were soon becoming a thing of the past.

 I also realize I may have not expressed my thankfulness back then to my parents.
 I suppose when we’re young most of us take a lot of things for granted, and by the time we come to realize this, it’s too late.
-But if both of my parents were alive today, I’d tell them how much I love them and I would thank them for all that they did for me, and for all of the sacrifices they made as parents.
+But, if both of my parents were alive today, I’d tell them how much I love them, and I would thank them for all that they did for me, and for all of the sacrifices they made as parents.
 I would also tell them that going on our family vacations gave me some of my happiest memories of my childhood. ❤️

 Give thanks in all circumstances; for this is the will of God in Christ Jesus for you.